phpdpy/developer-roadmap-cn/src/pages/privacy.md

 When we collect the usage information described above, we only use this data in aggregate form, and not in a manner that would identify you personally.
 For example, this aggregate data can tell us how often users use a particular feature of the Services, and we can use that knowledge to make the Services interesting to as many users as possible.

-## Will roadmap.sh Share Any of the Personal Information it Receives?
+## Will road-maps.cn Share Any of the Personal Information it Receives?

 We may share your Personal Information with third parties as described in this section: